 Having won his last election by a razor-thin margin, Republican funders have already started targeting Rick Nolan in his 2016 reelection bid.
 Nolan reports that Republicans made a huge buy of attack ads against him in August, more than a year out from Election Day.

 While Nolan’s campaign for 2016 has started early to answer those attacks, he is still focused on advancing his priorities in Congress.
 Nolan is working to protect Social Security and Medicare, restore the Voting Rights Act, stop partisan-driven redistricting, and end Citizens United and the dark money taking over our elections.

-Candidate Sites: To learn more about Rick Nolan, visit his website, follow him on Twitter and like him on Facebook.
+To learn more about Rick Nolan, follow him on Twitter.